saurabh-khanna/ascorchat/README.md

 # ascorchat

-Research Chatbot for the Amsterdam School of Communication Research (ASCoR), University of Amsterdam
+`ascorhat` is a chatbot being developed for communication science research at the Amsterdam School of Communication Research ([ASCoR](https://ascor.uva.nl/)), University of Amsterdam.